iden3/snarkjs/README.md

 ```

-### Debug witness calculation
+### 23. Debug the final witness calculation

 In general, when you are developing a new circuit you will want to check for some errors in the witness calculation process.

-You can do it by doing
+To do so, run:
 ```sh
 snarkjs wtns debug circuit.wasm input.json witness.wtns circuit.sym --trigger --get --set
 ```

-This will log every time a new component is started/ended ( --trigger ) when a signal is set (--set) and when it's get (--get)
+This will log every time a new component is started/ended (`--trigger`), when a signal is set (`--set`) and when it's get (--get)

-### Proof calculation
+### 24. Calculate the proof
 ```sh
 snarkjs groth16 prove circuit_final.zkey witness.wtns proof.json public.json
 ```

-It is possible also to do the calculate witness and the prove calculation in the same command:
+Note that it's possible to calculate both the proof and the witness in the same command:
 ```sh
 snarkjs groth16 fullprove input.json circuit.wasm circuit_final.zkey proof.json public.json
 ```

-### Verify
+### 25. Verify the proof
 ```sh
 snarkjs groth16 verify verification_key.json public.json proof.json
 ```

-### Export Solidity Verifier
+### 26. Turn the verifier into a smart contract
 ```sh
 snarkjs zkey export solidityverifier circuit_final.zkey verifier.sol
 ```

-You can deploy th "Verifier" smartcontract using remix for example.
+You can then deploy the verifier smart-contract using remix for example.

-In order to simulate a verification call, you can do:
+In order to simulate a verification call, run:

 ```sh
 snarkjs zkey export soliditycalldata public.json proof.json
 ```

-And cut and paste the resolt directlly in the "verifyProof" field in the deployed smart contract.
+And cut and paste the result directly in the verifyProof field in the deployed smart contract.
+For more details on how to do this, see section four of [this tutorial](https://blog.iden3.io/first-zk-proof.html).

-This call will return true if the proof and the public data is valid.
+This call will return true if both the proof and public data are valid.

-## Use in node
+## Using Node

 ```sh
 npm init